seyacat/MapDB/README.md

 ## Classes

 MapDB: Main class, contains all the structure and data
-* constructor(config): config can contain tables structure, look example below
+* constructor(config): config can contain tables structure and relationships, look examples below
 * get(name): return table by name
 * tables: contains Map of Tables.
 * createTable(name, options): create new table